vvvar/checkmark/README.md

 ![compose](./assets/compose.svg)

-`checkmark` is capable of composing documentation using [Open.AI](https://openai.com) based on your prompts with:
+`checkmark` is capable of composing documentation using [Open AI](https://openai.com) based on your prompts with:

 ```sh
 checkmark compose --prompt "Write me a dummy documentation" --output DOCUMENT.MD